cusxio/fadr/README.md

 # fadr

-A micro library without dependencies to fade things in and out.
+A dependency-free micro library to fade things in and out.

 CSS does not support animation or transition on display `none`, use this instead.